Navigation

 4. Demonstrate accountability and transparency in regularly disclosing publicly our progress in implementing the Principles.

-The Principles have led to one of the largest collaborative initiatives between the UN and the insurance industry - the PSI Initiative.
-Over 200 organisations worldwide have adopted the four Principles for Sustainable Insurance, including insurers representing about 30% of world premium volume.
-The purpose of the PSI Initiative is to better understand, prevent and reduce ESG risks, and better manage opportunities to provide quality and reliable risk protection.
+The four Principles are based on the insurance industry’s core business to understand, manage and carry risk.
+They are part of the insurance industry criteria of the Dow Jones Sustainability Indices and FTSE4Good.
+The purpose of the PSI Initiative is to better understand, prevent and reduce environmental, social and governance risks, and better manage opportunities to provide quality and reliable risk protection.
 In February 2020, IUMI became a supporting institution of the UNEP PSI.

 In 2020, the UNEP FI launched the first guideline for “Underwriting environmental, social and governance risks in non-life insurance business”.
 The guide is not intended as a formal standard which organizations are required to comply with or follow directly.
 It is instead an optional support tool to help organizations grasp this wide-ranging topic, particularly those with no or limited ESG expertise.
 The guideline was subject to a public consultation in 2019, and the full 1.0 version of the guide was published in June 2020.